gitextensions/gitextensions/README.markdown

 ## How to create the installer

 * Download and install WiX [http://wix.sourceforge.net/](http://wix.sourceforge.net/)
-* Open the solution file (GitCommands.sln or GitCommands.VS2010.sln)
-* Compile SimpleShlExt in release for 64bit windows
-* Compile SimpleShlExt in release for 32bit windows
-* Compile entire solution in release, mixed platforms
-* Run Setup\MakeInstallers.bat to build the installers
+* Run Setup\BuildInstallers.bat to build the installers

 ## Links